grig23/primetime.en/help/AccountIQ/operation-affecting-user-segment.md

 When you select **Fixed number of accounts** segment type, then you need to specify an evaluation period as well.

 By doing so, you are fixing the sample size for evaluation in terms of numbers.
-You are making the Account IQ identify a specific set of users (that meet the criteria of defined evaluation period and segment metrics) to operate on.
+You are making Account IQ identify a specific set of users (that meet the criteria of defined evaluation period and segment metrics) to operate on.
 The analysis and graphs will be generated for this specific set of users only (identified initially) throughout the operation.

 **Variable number of accounts**